 - Heavier and less affected by wind

-- Have smaller, more numerous holes which helps with wind resistance outside
+- Have smaller, more numerous holes – usually about 40

 - Allow for harder hitting and faster shots – though with less control